 Search For Therapists On Websites Like Psychology Today Or The American Psychological Association

-Here are a two quick Cognitive Behavioral Therapy resources for mental health issues which you can find online:
+Here are a two quick CBT resources for mental health issues which you can find online:

 - Psychology Today has a directory of CBT therapists by state.